America’s most discriminated veterans have their day in the sun

 We are content in the fact that even if the current visibility from I-95 is not ideal, we know the flag is there…hundreds of thousands of people know its there…and most importantly, the SOLDIERS know it is there, and know that they are not forgotten!

 More photos here, from Judy Smith Photography

 A special thanks to each and every person who made the day possible, through your generous support and/or contributions, and those who took the time to come out and attend the ceremony.
 We are truly blessed by all who have joined us in this endeavor.

 Finally, we encourage you to watch the horizon…in Virginia…and elsewhere, as the I-95 Battle Flag Projects are…to be continued…

 To learn more about future flag risings you can contact:

 Va Flaggers, P.O.
 Box 547, Sandston VA 23150

 Editing: Jim W. Dean

-Posted by Jim W. Dean, Managing Editor on October 2, 2013, With 1788 Reads Filed under Of Interest.
+Posted by Jim W. Dean, Managing Editor on October 2, 2013, With 1795 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.